readthedocs/readthedocs.org/docs/development/design/flyout-redesign.rst

 with the existing APIv3 for a project (eg. ``https://readthedocs.org/api/v3/projects/docs/``).
 The project API already returns much of the data we want, but some things like other active versions, translations, and downloads would require additional API calls or options.
-These options already partially implemented via the `DRF Rest Fields <https://pypi.org/project/drf-flex-fields/>`_ module (eg. ``https://readthedocs.org/api/v3/projects/docs/?expand=active_versions``).
+These options already partially implemented via the `DRF Flex Fields <https://pypi.org/project/drf-flex-fields/>`_ module (eg. ``https://readthedocs.org/api/v3/projects/docs/?expand=active_versions``).
 Currently, there are separate API endpoints for translations and downloads, but ideally all the data needed to generate a version selector would be available from a single API.